Three Lines Model [Adapted from the Three Lines Model released by The Institute of Internal Auditors]

-MINDEF/SAF adopted the Three Lines of Defence (3LoD) Framework as a guiding model for outlining responsibilities and accountabilities over governance, risk management and internal controls since 2014.
+MINDEF/SAF adopts the Three Lines Model as a guiding model for outlining responsibilities and accountabilities over governance, risk management and internal controls.

 First Line of Defence